 Due to meth’s stimulant effects, this drug speeds up the body’s vital signs, including heart rate.
-This can cause the heart to beat too fast or irregularly.
-An irregular heartbeat can ultimately lead to a stopped heart which can result in death.
+As a result, this can cause the heart to beat too fast or irregularly.
+An irregular heartbeat can ultimately lead to a stopped heart, which can result in death.

 4. Severe Stomach Pain

 Someone who is experiencing a meth overdose may have severe stomach pain or cramping.
 This may be caused by the vasoconstriction associated with methamphetamine use.
 This drug can reduce blood flow throughout the body, including the abdomen.
 Toxic amounts of methamphetamine can cause severe blood restriction to and from the stomach and result in painful pain in the abdomen.

 High body temperature, also referred to as hyperthermia, can happen as a direct result of methamphetamine intoxication.
 The more methamphetamine a person ingests, the more likely he or she will experience hyperthermia.
 Moreover, prolonged periods of high body temperature can have severe health implications including kidney damage and failure.

 Methamphetamine overdose can drastically increase a person’s risk for stroke, especially hemorrhagic stroke.
 This type of stroke is caused by vascular abnormalities like inflamed blood vessels and high blood pressure.
 Both of these conditions can result from methamphetamine.
 Early warnings of a stroke include trouble speaking, headache, and vision problems.